pipecraft2/user_guide/doc/example_analyses_DADA2_16S.rst

   However, we applied also **tag-jump filtering** process (via ``f_value`` and ``p_value`` settings).
   When checking the ``TagJump_stats.txt`` file in the ``ASVs_out.dada2/curated`` directory, we see that based on our settings, **9 tag-jump events** were detected which involved 78 reads.
-  That is, the were **9 potential cases where an ASV may have been "leaked" from one sample to another**.
+  That is, there were **9 potential cases where an ASV may have been "leaked" from one sample to another**.
   The number of ASVs are the same in ``ASVs_out.dada2/curated/ASVs_table_TagJumpFilt.txt`` and ``ASVs_out.dada2/ASVs_table.txt`` files, but ``ASVs_table_TagJumpFilt.txt`` file has 78 less reads than "ASVs_table.txt" file as those were **removed as putative tag-jumps**.